Alumni Recognition & CAEP Performance Data

 Education performance data can include a variety of different sources.
 These are just some of the ways that we evaluate the success of our alumni.

-Impact in Contributing to P-12 Student-Learning Growth
+Impact on Contributing to P-12 Student-Learning Growth

 In the Commonwealth of Virginia, there are no clear mechanisms for collecting and sharing data across the state education agency, EPPs, and P-12 school divisions.
 EPPs in Virginia, as in many other states, face difficulty capturing meaningful large-scale data for the accreditation requirements of the Council for the Accreditation of Educator Preparation (CAEP) and program improvement.